Retirement Day

 ***Question: Is it preferable to buy a GIC at a securities dealer?***

-Although deposit brokers had at one time, set up nominee (self-directed) GIC structures in-house in the mid 1990’s (pre-MFDA), today you would have to be affiliated with a securities dealer to set up a nominee GIC account.
+Although deposit brokers had at one time, set up nominee (self-directed) GIC structures in-house in the early to mid 1990’s (pre-MFDA), today you would have to be affiliated with a securities dealer to set up a nominee GIC account.
 So today, all GIC deposit broker GICs are client-held meaning the GICs are held (by the investor) directly at the issuing financial institution.
-If you want a nominee type of account, you have to buy your GICs through a securities dealer, but not through deposit brokers.
+If you want a nominee type of account, you have to buy your GICs through a securities dealer, or a mutual fund dealer but not through deposit brokers.
 Yes, it is somewhat complicated behind the scenes.
-Since many deposit brokers are also financial advisors, it is easy to buy a GIC in either format, but you have to take off your deposit broker hat and put on your financial advisor hat to do a nominee GIC purchase with a securities dealer.
-Conversely, if you want to buy a client name GIC, you have to take off your financial adviser hat and put on your deposit broker hat to do the trade.
+Since many deposit brokers are also financial advisors, it is easy to buy a GIC in either format, but you have to take off your deposit broker hat and put on your financial advisor hat to do a nominee GIC purchase with a securities or mutual fund dealer.

 There are however, issues with credit union GICs in nominee accounts at securities dealers.
-Due to an interpretation of credit union regulations, most credit union GICs are generally not allowed to be held at a securities dealer which is most unfortunate because credit unions often have much higher interest rates than banks.
+Due to an interpretation of credit union regulations, most credit union GICs are generally not allowed to be held at a securities dealer which is most unfortunate because credit unions often have much higher interest rates than the large banks.
 Credit union GICs can however be easily obtained at a deposit broker.

 A nominee account is a lot less paperwork intensive than client name GICs.
 And nominee account structures have other advantages too – especially for estate planning reasons.
 But on the other hand, there is more choice of financial institutions for client-name GICs.
 More choice – a much greater chance of consistently obtaining higher interest rates for GIC investors.
 The choice often comes down to choosing between the conveniences of a nominee account versus the possibility of obtaining better interest rates with deposit brokers.